UN5T48L3/SnapMagic/README.md

    ```powershell
    .\DailySnapshot.ps1
    ```

-4. If you want to schedule the script to run daily, follow these steps:
+## If you want to schedule the script to run daily, follow these steps:
-   - Open Task Scheduler.
+1. Open Task Scheduler.
-   - Import the `DailySnap.xml` file included in the repository:
+2. Import the `DailySnap.xml` file included in the repository:
    - Right-click on "Task Scheduler Library" and select "Import Task..."
    - Browse to the location of the `DailySnap.xml` file and select it.
    - Click "Open" to import the task.
-   - Edit the imported task:
+3. Edit the imported task:
    - Double-click on the imported task to open its properties.
-     - Go to the "Actions" tab and edit the "Start a program" action to specify the correct path to PowerShell.exe and the `DailySnapshot.ps1` script.
+   - Go to the "Actions" tab and edit the "Start a program" action to specify the correct path to PowerShell.exe and the `run.bat` script.
    - Click "OK" to save the changes.
 ---